 Contrast that with a recent stay in the Lodge at Castle Leslie, where I spent a lovely few hours working away in one of the many drawing rooms dotted around the place.
 I was checked on regularly by various staff members who were quite happy to get me tea, coffee, or even a cheeky afternoon cider.
 Were I in the hospitality business, I’d be poaching these staff, or whomever picked and trained them.
 Gems, all of them.

-There were nine of us in total – a lot of estrogen to pack for a weekend away.
+There were nine of us in total – a lot of oestrogen to pack for a weekend away.
 We were kicking off a year of noughty birthdays and while individual tastes and pleasures varied, Castle Leslie had something for us all.

 It bills itself as being first and foremost a home.
 Second an equestrian centre.
 Third a hotel.
 And fourth a spa.